-against a belligerent.
+It was a fundamental part of the law of war that only combatants authorized to fight on behalf of a state party to a conflict were allowed to participate in the hostilities.
+It has never been permitted to wage war against civilians.
+Civilians could become lawful military objectives only if and for so long as they took up arms against a belligerent.
 The four criteria are meant to ensure that only persons authorized to fight on behalf of a higher authority who is responsible for their conduct will participate, excluding civilians as both combatants and targets.

-Supporters of granting POW status to Taliban soldiers argue that the text of the Conventions should be read literally.
+Supporters of granting POW status to Taliban soldiers have argued that the text of the Conventions should be read literally.
 That the four criteria are listed only under the sub-paragraph for volunteer groups and militias not forming part of the regular army of a state indicates that there is no similar test for those whose status as members of a state military force is not in doubt.
-Others, however, argue that regular soldiers must already meet those criteria under customary international law, and the drafters of the GPW felt it would be superfluous to list the criteria with regard to regular armies.
+Others, however, have argued that regular soldiers must already meet those criteria under customary international law, and the drafters of the GPW felt it would be superfluous to list the criteria with regard to regular armies.
 Article 1 of the 1907 Hague Convention could be read to apply the four criteria to all military forces.
 However, inasmuch as that article states that not only the rights, but the laws and duties of war as well, apply only to the parties it lists, such an interpretation could lead to the conclusion that regular armies could evade their obligations under the law of war simply by not fulfilling the four conditions.